Common Medicare mistakes to avoid

 Not thinking she has worked long enough to qualify

-Not signing up because they’re still employed
+Not signing up because you’re still employed

 Missing the original enrollment period